-If you fly back to Johannesburg, you can connect to SAA flight 65, leaving at 16.05 from Lusaka.
+If you fly back to Johannesburg, you can connect to a flight, leaving around 16:00 from Lusaka.

 What is included in the tour and what is not?

 Included are all activities mentioned, chartered flights from Lusaka to Lower Zambezi and back, entrance fees to the national parks and all accommodation, all meals and all drinks during the tour.